marcklefter/react-advanced-starter/src/todo/exercise.md

         ```
         and access inside the `useEffect` via `ref.current`.

-        Change the hook in the App component from `useMode` to `useMemoMode`.
+        Change the hook in the App component from `useMemoMode` to `useAsyncMode`.

         Run the React Profiler and perform several todo operations; compare the rendering time (and the general application responsiveness) using `useAsyncMode` with the previous hooks.